Comedy of errors as Steelers, Lions slog to 16-16 tie

 Lions: travel to Cleveland next Sunday.

-Steelers: Begin a difficult two-month stretch to end the season with a trip to Los Angeles for a prime-time matchup with the Chargers next Sunday.
+Steelers: begin a difficult two-month stretch to end the season with a prime-time matchup against the Chargers.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL